Privacy Policy

 3. What Personal Data We Collect

 • Contact Information: Your name, email address, job title, and the name of the charity you represent.
-This is collected when you respond to our outreach or place an order.

-• Order Information: Details of The PipeAlign Sector Reportᵀᴹ you have ordered, including the specific industry sector you select for analysis.
+• Order Information: Details of the Report you've ordered (e.g., "The Sector Report™" or "The Horizon Scan™"), including the specific industry sector or other parameters you select for analysis.

 4. How and Why We Use Your Data (Our Lawful Basis)

-We only use your personal data when permitted by law.
-Our primary lawful basis for processing your data is the performance of a contract.
-This means we use your data to:
+Our primary lawful basis for processing client data is the performance of a contract.
+We use your data to:

-• Process your order for a Sector Report.
+• Process your order for a Report.

-• Generate and deliver your bespoke report to you via email.
+• Generate and deliver your bespoke Report.

 • Communicate with you about your order and our Service.